Alfresco/docs-alfresco/content-services/latest/install/containers/helm.md

 ### Prerequisites

 * You've read the main `acs-deployment` [project README](https://github.com/Alfresco/acs-deployment/blob/master/README.md#prerequisites){:target="_blank"}  prerequisites section
 * You've read the [main Helm README](https://github.com/Alfresco/acs-deployment/blob/master/docs/helm/README.md){:target="_blank"} page
 * You are proficient in AWS and Kubernetes

 ### Set up an EKS cluster

 Follow the [AWS EKS Getting Started Guide](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html){:target="_blank"} to create a cluster and prepare your local machine to connect to the cluster.
-Use the "Managed nodes - Linux" option and specify a `--node-type` of at least m5.xlarge.
+Use the **Managed nodes - Linux** option and specify a `--node-type` of at least `m5.xlarge`.

-As we'll be using Helm to deploy the Content Services chart follow the [Using Helm with EKS](https://docs.aws.amazon.com/eks/latest/userguide/helm.html){:target="_blank"} instructions to setup helm on your local machine.
+As we'll be using Helm to deploy the Content Services chart, follow the [Using Helm with EKS](https://docs.aws.amazon.com/eks/latest/userguide/helm.html){:target="_blank"} instructions to set up Helm on your local machine.

-Helm also needs to know where to find charts, run the following commands to add the standard Helm repository and the Alfresco incubator and stable repositories to your machine:
+Helm also needs to know where to find charts.
+Run the following commands to add the standard Helm repository and the Alfresco incubator and stable repositories to your machine:

 ```bash
 helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx